clickviewapp/Docs/smart-embed/v1.0/video-selection.md

 ```

 - `title`: The title of the selected video.
 - `thubmnailUrl`: A url pointing to an image for the selected video.
 These images will always be a 16:9 aspect ratio.
+Please see [ClickView Image Api](../../image/image.md) for information about the query parameters that are available on our thumbnails.
 - `mediaId`: An identifier for the video which may be used to create a view key.

 ### 3. Save the selected mediaId